 The more water you add, the more you can create a sauce that you can then drizzle on desserts.
 The less water you add will cause the batter to be thicker which will work more like a frosting consistency.

 Keep in mind that it will thicken when chilled.
 I wanted to keep this recipe completely raw so I used raw agave and yucan syrup for my sweeteners.
 You could use maple syrup if this isn’t an issue for you.
-Yucan syrup is raw and has a maple flavor to it but can a tad on the spendy size, that is why I did half and half.
+Yucan syrup is raw, super thick and has a maple flavor to it.
+But can be a tad on the spendy side, that is why I did half and half.

-- 1/4 cup of water (may need more or less, do you want to drizzle or use as a frosting?)
+1/4 cup of water (may need more or less, do you want to drizzle or use as a frosting?)